amadxr/website/_drafts/responsive-design-upgrade-boosts-mobile-commerce-conversions-51.md

 Nearly one-third of Manhattan Wardrobe Supply’s visitors access the site on a mobile device but until recently, the customer experience was poor.
 Using the desktop version on a phone was tedious and difficult, a far cry from the friendly customer service offered in-store.

 To solve this problem, we recommended a responsive design approach which we implemented in a couple phases.

-Did it work?
-After just one month, their new responsive site is delivering a
+How did it work?
+After the first month, the new responsive site is delivering a

 * 51% increase in conversions for mobile
 * 21% increase in conversions overall